 - You were inadmissible under INA 212(a)(9)(A), but your inadmissibility period has expired (see the Detailed Descriptions of Grounds of Inadmissibility Under INA Sections 212(a)(9)(A) and (C) and Criminal Penalties Under INA Section 276 section of these instructions to determine whether one or both of these grounds of inadmissibility apply to you); - 2.
 You were allowed to withdraw your application for admission at the border, and you departed from the United States within the time specified for your departure; - 3.
 You were refused entry at the border, but not formally removed; - 4.
-You were refused admission as an applicant under the Visa Waiver Program;

-5. You had previously been unlawfully present in the United States for more than one year, in the aggregate, or you were previously ordered excluded, deported, or removed, but when returning to the border, you were paroled into the United States;
+You were refused admission as an applicant under the Visa Waiver Program; - 5.
+You departed from the United States after having been unlawfully present for a year or more, in the aggregate, but you are not inadmissible under INA section 212(a)(9)(C)(i)(1) because, when returning to the United States through a U.S. Port-of Entry, you were paroled into the United States;

-NOTE: Even if you were paroled into the United States, you may still be inadmissible under INA section 212(a)(9)(B) if you accrued more than 180 days of unlawful presence in the United States or under INA section 212(a)(9)(A) because of a prior removal.
-In either case, you may be eligible for a waiver to overcome the unlawful presence bar or to request consent to reapply for admission for your prior removal.
-For more information on waivers and consent to reapply for admission, visit www.uscis.gov.
-You may also review the instructions for Form I-601 or Form I-601A for information about the grounds of inadmissibility covered by those forms and whether you need to file either of them.
+NOTE: Even if you were paroled when returning to the United States, after having been unlawfully present for a year or more, in the aggregate, you may still be inadmissible under INA section 212(a)(9)(B).
+You may be eligible under INA section 212(a)(9)(B)(v) for a waiver of this ground of inadmissibility.
+For more information on waivers and consent to reapply for admission about this waiver, visit www.uscis.gov and review the instructions for Form I-601 or Form I-601A.